 In 2018, it seems like everyone’s focus is on food, and not just any food – the premium stuff.
 Love for good food has become the number one topic of conversation and number one requirement when looking for a partner, according to Millennial dating apps, especially.
-As a result of the artisanal craft food movement and the chef-driven gourmetization of casual eating and demographic shift toward Millennials and Gen Zs restaurant customers, the number of high-quality, inventive food options has exploded.
+As a result of the artisanal craft food movement and the chef-driven gourmetization of casual eating and a demographic shift toward Millennials and Gen Zs restaurant customers, the number of high-quality, inventive food options has exploded.
 However, when it comes to culinary food shopping, there is still plenty of room for improvement.

 Adventure on a Plate: Food with Depth